3c23/admmo/README.md

 ### RQ1 and RQ2

-* Running function `so` would produce results for single-objective optimizer.
+* Running function `so` would produce results for single-objective optimizers.
 * Running function `pmo` would produce results for PMO.
 * Running function `mo` would produce results for AdMMO or MMO (controlled by the `w_a` variable).
 * Running function `flash_so` would produce results for FLASH